praxis/praxis-site/original_praxis1_reference_docs/reference/requests.md

 object where attributes are accessible with dotted notation methods, the `headers` structure is presented as a hash, and therefore accessible through the "[]" notation.

+TODO: should we make headers case insensitive?? are they really sensitive in HTTP??

 Note that accessing header keys from the controller is case sensitive.
 Therefore, the string case used must always match the one described in your Resource Definition headers.
 For example, let's assume that our API designer has defined the following action in some ResourceDefinition: